Have you made use of the video chat app Zoom?

-Zoom is an American publicly traded company that has only existed since 2011 and has approximately 2000 employees.
-In 2019, it posted sales of $ 620 million.
+Zoom is an American publicly traded company that was founded in 2011 and has approximately 2000 employees.
+In 2019, it posted sales of $620 million.
 Via Zoom, it's easy to start a digital meeting with multiple people.
 This can be done by calling one of Zoom's phone numbers, but also via video calling software.
-You do not need to download a separate program, a conversation can be started via the browser.
+You do not need to download a separate program, a meeting can be started via the browser.

-The company was founded by the Chinese immigrant Eric Yuan, a smart student graduating in Computer Science and Mathematics.
-He successfully rose after he moved to the United States in the late 1990s.
+The company was founded by the Chinese immigrant Eric Yuan, a smart Computer Science and Mathematics graduate.
+He came to success after he moved to the United States in the late 1990s.

-Ties with China, where a third of its employees work, are still strong.
+Zoom’s ties with China, where a third of its employees work, are still strong.
 Most R&D work takes place there.
 That makes the company cheap, but also vulnerable.
-In the run-up to the IPO in 2019, Zoom had to recognize that the close relationship with China can pose security and privacy risks.
+In the registration to the IPO in 2019, Zoom had to recognize that the close relationship with China can pose security and data privacy risks.

 3. Where does Zoom's success come from?

-Zoom is very user-friendly and therefore comes in handy in times of lockdowns.
-It gives the user the opportunity to get in touch with family members, employees, students and so on.
+Zoom is highly user-friendly and therefore comes in handy in the recent time of lockdown.
+It gives the user the opportunity to get in touch with family members, colleagues, students, and so on.

 4. Can Zoom be used safely?

-Zoom's security leaves much to be desired.
-Security experts have discovered quite a few flaws.
-For example, there is a bug that can steal the windows password(s).
-Another bug makes it possible for an outsider to enter a meeting and act as administrator or take over the microphone(s) or webcam(s) of user(s).
+Zoom's security is quite unsatisfactory.
+Security experts have discovered several flaws.
+For example, there is a bug that can steal the windows passwords.
+Another bug makes it possible for third-party to takeover a meeting and act as administrator or control the microphones or webcams of users.

 Zoom bombing is also possible.
-Strangers enter a meeting to leave their message of any kind there.
-There are more flaws.
+Random strangers can enter a meeting to leave their message of any kind there.
+There are even more flaws to be discovered.

-6. What can this lack of a good privacy code imply?
+6. What can this flawed privacy code imply?

-The flawed privacy code can have two worrying consequences:
+The flawed privacy code can have two concerning consequences:

 - Firstly, there is a lack of transparency.
 This enables the host to undertake matters that remain invisible to Zoom's co-users.
-For example, he can record the conversations, elaborate them and discuss them later with third parties or pass them on to third parties.
+For example, he can secretly record the conversations, elaborate them and discuss with or pass the information on to third parties without the co-users permission.

-- Lastly, the host / host can therefore pass on the information to third parties without asking or getting permission to do so.
-This is contrary to the GDPR / AVG.
+- This is contrary to the GDPR/AVG.
 This requires that data collection may only take place on the basis of "free consent".
-So there should be no inequality in the mutual relationships.
-After all, in that case there can be no question of a free choice.
+So there should be no loopholes in this mutual relationships.
+After all, in this case there is no question of mutual consent.
 Precedents of this are already known.

-Depending on when family members speak to each other via Zoom, there seems to be equal right of privacy.
-But is that also the case when an employer wants to consult with his employees?
-In times of Covid-19, can employees refuse to cooperate for reasons of concern about their privacy under the GPDR regulations?
+Depending on the case, such as when family members speak to each other via Zoom, there seems to be an equal right to privacy.
+But is that also the case when an employer wants to consult with his employees via Zoom?
+In times of COVID-19, can employees refuse to cooperate for reasons of concern about their privacy under the GPDR regulations?

-The employee's concern is justified.
+In this case, the employee's concern is justified.
 Zoom sees itself as a data processor rather than a data manager.
-According to Zoom, that is the host / host of the meeting / meeting.
-If the participants agree with the reasoning then the host / host is responsible for data management.
+According to Zoom, that is the responsibility of the host of the meeting.
+If the participants agree with the reasoning, then the host is responsible for data management.
 This will certainly be the case if the host stores the data on its own servers.

-9. Are there any more questions about the privacy views or policies of Zoom?
+9. Are there any more concerns about the privacy views or policies of Zoom?

-10. Is the progress being made on transparency and clarity sufficient?
+10. Is there any progress being made on transparency and clarity?

 Not exactly.
 Take the encryption of data, for example.
 Zoom has admitted that until recently there was no end-to-encryption of data.
-End-to-end means that the provider cannot access that data at any time.
-It can do that without that form of encryption.
+End-to-end means that the provider cannot access the data at any time.
+It can do so without End-to-end encryption.
 That doesn't automatically mean the provider will do that, of course.
-Zoom also nowhere says that it will not attempt to intercept data or record communications!
-So there remains doubt.
+Zoom also never mentioned that it will not attempt to intercept data or record communications!
+So there remains a doubt.

 The points mentioned are possible with the new transparency policy.
 On March 27th, 2020, Zoom stated that it will record any meeting that the host desires.
 This means that Zoom has access to certain forms of content at all times.
 Zoom says nowhere that it does not store other forms of content.
-As long as Zoom does not state clearly that it uses end-to-end encryption, it can in fact have everything.
+As long as Zoom does not state clearly that it uses end-to-end encryption, it can, in fact store all the data.
 We don't know if it will happen, nor how long it will keep the stored content.

 11. Are there unexpected and unpleasant consequences?